springboardmentor443m-coder/Personalized-Diet-Plan-Generator-from-Medical-Report/README.md

 Deploy on cloud (AWS / Render)
 Improve recommendation accuracy
 Add user health tracking dashboard
 📌 Note

 This project is intended for learning and demonstration purposes.
-Further improvements can be made to enhance scalability and real-world usage.
+Further improvements can be made to enhance scalability and real-world usag